+Allow readers of your website to opt-in to your mailing list.
 Email marketing, whilst losing popularity in other business sectors, is extremely popular within the author community.
 Building a large list of dedicated followers allow you to communicate with them directly.
 Another advantage of having a mailing list/newsletter on your website is to collaborate with other authors, mail swaps, shared promotions etc.

 Most modern email systems will integrate with WordPress, Square Space, etc. Allowing you to capture email and build your newsletter database.